netsys-edinburgh/nervion-powder/doc/powder.md

 ![Nervion Parameters configuration](/doc/images/parameters.png)

-The parameters you can configure in that window are the following:
+The parameters you can configure in that window are outlined below:

 - **Number of slave/compute nodes**: Number of VMs that will be part of the Kubernetes cluster for Nervion.
 - **EPC implementation**: Core Network you want to use.
 Currently, there are six different core networks: four 4G cores (OAI, srsEPC, NextEPC and MobileStream) and two 5G cores (Free5GC and Open5GS).
 In case you want to deploy there any other core network, there is another option named "Empty" that deploys an empty machine.